jrjang/gitlab-ce/doc/profile/two_factor_authentication.md

 When you enable 2FA, don't forget to back up your recovery codes.
 For your safety, if you lose your codes for GitLab.com, we can't disable or recover them.

-In addition to a phone application, GitLab supports U2F (universal 2nd factor )devices as the second factor of authentication.
+In addition to a phone application, GitLab supports U2F (universal 2nd factor) devices as the second factor of authentication.
 Once enabled, in addition to supplying your username and password to login, you'll be prompted to activate your U2F device (usually by pressing a button on it), and it will perform secure authentication on your behalf.

+> **Note:** Support for U2F devices was added in version 8.8

 The U2F workflow is only supported by Google Chrome at this point, so we _strongly_ recommend that you set up both methods of two-factor authentication, so you can still access your account